FCC Part 15 Compliance

 A. This part sets out the regulations under which an intentional, unintentional, or incidental radiator may be operated without an individual license.
 It also contains the technical specifications, administrative requirements and other conditions relating to the marketing of part 15 devices.

-B. The operation of an intentional or unintentional radiator that is not in accordance with the regulations in this part must be licensed pursuant to the provisions of section 301 of the Communications Act of 1934, as amended, unless otherwise exempted from the licensing requirements elsewhere in this chapter.
+B. The operation of an intentional or unintentional radiator that is not in accordance with the regulations in this part must be licensed pursuant to the provisions of section 301 of the Communications Act of 1934, as amended, unless otherwise exempted from the licensing requirements elsewhere.

-C. Unless specifically exempted, the operation or marketing of an intentional or unintentional radiator that is not in compliance with the administrative and technical provisions in this part, including prior Commission authorization or verification, as appropriate, is prohibited under section 302 of the Communications Act of 1934, as amended, and subpart I of part 2 of this chapter.
-The equipment authorization and verification procedures are detailed in subpart J of part 2 of this chapter.
+C. Unless specifically exempted, the operation or marketing of an intentional or unintentional radiator that is not in compliance with the administrative and technical provisions in this part, as appropriate, is prohibited.
+This includes prior Commission authorization or verification.

 FCC Part 15 contains the following subparts: